Default S3 method

 the level of verbosity.
 0: fatal, 1: warning (default), 2: info or 3: debug.

-a character string specifying the catchall level.
+a character string specifying the others level.

 nil